 It all comes down to what you’re comfortable with.
 And of course, what you’re willing to invest time (and maybe money) learning about.

 The more you know as a beginning blogger, the better your chances of finding success as with your mom blog.

-Is there a money blog written by a mom that you think is a must-read?
+Is there a money blog that you think is a must-read?
 Head to the comments and tell me about it!